 It's usually best to obtain your Turkish liras in Turkey rather than before you leave home, as the exchange rates outside Turkey are usually not as good as those inside the country.

 You can exchange foreign-currency cash at a Currency Exchange Office (Döviz Bürosu).
-Note that exchange rates at international airports in Turkey are usually less good than rates in city centers.
+Note that exchange rates at international airports in Turkey are usually worse than rates in city centers.
 In Istanbul or touristic areas, it’s easy to find places to exchange your money, but you may need to provide your passport and other details.

 When to Use Cash Liras

-When paying with foreign currencies, euros are most readily accepted, US dollars are good, UK pounds sterling are accepted in some places, but no Scottish notes!
+When paying with foreign currencies, Euros are most readily accepted, US dollars are good, UK pounds sterling are accepted in some places, but no Scottish notes!
 Other currencies should be exchanged at currency exchange offices.
-More...

 Small Notes, Big Notes

 Many people in Turkey will not accept large bills/notes for small payments, so it's good to juggle your TL cash-on-hand so that you always have some smaller amounts.
 Get in the habit of paying with bills/notes that are about equal to twice the amount you're paying (so pay for a 48TL meal with a 100TL note, which gives you 52TL in change).
 Not every establishment or taxi company accepts payments by card or keeps large amounts of change on hand.
 If you give notes that are three times or more than the price, you're likely to be asked for smaller notes or the cashier might go to a shop next door to try and get change.
 It’s better to avoid the awkwardness of this situation altogether by keeping smaller notes with you.